robmllze/df_string/README.md

 ### ☝️ Ways you can contribute

-- **Buy me a coffee:** If you'd like to support the project financially, consider [buying me a coffee](https://www.buymeacoffee.com/dev_cetera).
-Your support helps cover the costs of development and keeps the project growing.
 - **Find us on Discord:** Feel free to ask questions and engage with the community here: https://discord.gg/gEQ8y2nfyX.
 - **Share your ideas:** Every perspective matters, and your ideas can spark innovation.
 - **Help others:** Engage with other users by offering advice, solutions, or troubleshooting assistance.